markriedl/easygen/README.md

 | --------- | ---- | ----------- |
 | output  | text data | The text generated by running the neural network. |

-The seed can come from the original data set that was fed into `CharacterLSTM_Train`.
+The seed can come from the original data set that was fed into `CharRNN_Train`.
 A typical thing to do is to grab a random string from the original dataset because the neural network will be happy starting out with something it recognizes.
 One can use `RandomSequence` to grab a random string from the original text data.
 Alternatively, one could use `MakeString` or `UserInput`.

 The temperature parameters affects how random-appearing the generated text will be.
 A value close to 1.0 will make the output look more random because the neural network will not always take the most likely next character.
 A value close to 0.0 will make output that looks more like the original input data (assuming the model is properly trained) because it will always take the most likely next character given a history.

 ## RandomSequence

 This module takes some text data and grabs a random chunk of it, discarding the rest.
 The random chunk could be from anywhere in the text data, or it could always start at the start of a random line.
-The most typical use of this module is to create a seed from text data to be used in `CharacterLSTM_Run`.
+The most typical use of this module is to create a seed from text data to be used in `CharRNN_Run`.

 **Inputs:**